Minion: A Technology Probe to Explore How Users Negotiate Harmful Value Conflicts with AI Companions: TECHNOLOGY PROBE STUDY

 \subsection{Procedure}

 The study includes a tutorial session, a week-long technology probe study, and an exit interview.
-Throughout the research, communication between the researchers and participants was conducted remotely via text messages and Zoom.
+Throughout the research, communication between the researchers and participants was conducted remotely.
 The Institutional Review Board (IRB) has approved our study design.

 We first scheduled a \textbf{30-minute tutorial session} for each participant.
 During this session, we introduced the basic concepts of conflict, the research goals, specific tasks, and requirements.
 We provided a detailed demonstration of \textsc{Minion}'s functionality to help participants become familiar with the tool.
 We recognize that conflicts with AI companions might be uncomfortable to some participants, so we provided a content warning and ensured that all participants knew their right to withdraw from the study at any point as they wished.